-Bit Bit Name Symbol Description 7 Read Data RDDATA This bit tells the COM20020iD whether the following access will be a read or write.
+Bit Bit Name Symbol Description 7 Read Data RDDATA This bit tells the COM20022i whether the following access will be a read or write.
 A logic "1" prepares the device for a read, a logic "0" prepares it for a write.
 6 Auto Increment AUTOINC This bit controls whether the address pointer will increment automatically.
 A logic "1" on this bit allows automatic increment of the pointer after each access, while a logic "0" disables this function.
 Please refer to the Sequential Access Memory section for further detail.
-5-3 (Reserved) These bits are undefined.
+5-4 (Reserved) These bits are undefined.
+3 DMA Enable DMAEN This bit is used to Disable/Enable the assertion of the DMA Request (DREQ pin) after writing the Address Pointer Low register.
+DMAEN=0: Disable (Default).
+DMAEN=1: Enable the assertion of the DREQ pin after writing the Address Pointer Low register.
+Writing DMAEN=0 during the DMA operation will negate the DREQ pin immediately.
+The DMA operation is terminated immediately after the next DACK pin negation.
+The inverting signal of DAMEN is the Interrupt source signal DMAEND.
+The DMAEN bit is cleared automatically by finishing the DMA.
+If the DMAEND bit in the Mask register is not masked, the Interrupt occurs by finishing the DMA operation.
 2-0 Address 10-8 A10-A8 These bits hold the upper three address bits which provide addresses to RAM.